 But can we consider the strategic implementation successful so long as we execute those tactics?
 The answer is no.

 Tactics are the best estimate of which short-term actions, when executed, will help the company achieve its strategic goals.
 But the tactics themselves are not a measure of the success of your strategy.

 If we look at our strategy model once more, you'll see that we represent this by adding KPIs underneath the objectives and next to tactics.
 So, in our example, we would need to add some measurable business goals into the mix alongside our tactics, like:

 - Be mentioned in at least 10 news articles that focus on transport innovation.

-- Achieve a conversion rate of 5% on Facebook advertisements.
+- Achieve a conversion rate of 5% on LinkedIn advertisements.

 - Reach 10,000 monthly visitors on new blog posts.

-The KPIs sit directly underneath the objective. and are a key part of your action plan.
-Although they don't relate directly to either of the tactics, they are used to measure their success and progress.
+The KPIs sit directly underneath the objective and are a key part of your action plan.
+Although they can be directly related or not to either of the tactics, they are used to measure their success and progress.